pjuda/ada-project/README.md

 - Characterize Amazon's expansion from 1994 to 2014.
 - Estimate reviews' reliabilities based on the ratings' pertinence and on the reviewers who wrote them.

+## More detailed planning

+29-30 November
+- Continue the temporal analysis by category.
+(Przemek)
+- Prepare the review datasets with pyspark (create parquets).
+(Przemek)
+- Find bad reviews (very low usefulness) and do statistical analysis.
+(Przemek)

+1-10 December (Gianni and Lucas)
+- Finalize the project.
+- Analyse of bad reviews?
+Machine learning to predict a bad review?
+- ...

+13-14 December
+- write up the report or data story (we'll probably go for the report) (Przemek, Gianni)

+16 December
+- final deadline